-The Winter Sing-Along is typically held on the last day before Winter Break (please refer to our online calendar for the specific date).
-It is a festive and non-religious event including families, and ends with an early dismissal.
-Miquon's After Care Program is closed that day.
+The Winter Sing-Along is typically held on the last day before Winter Break.
+(Please refer to our online calendar for the specific date.)
+It is a festive and non-religious event including families, and it ends with an early dismissal.
+Miquon's After Care Program is closed on Winter Sing-Along day.